-Kochi is a lovely town nestling on Shikoku’s southern coast.
+Kochi, capital of Kochi Prefecture, is a lovely city nestling on Shikoku’s southern coast.
 It’s compact and charming, and the palm-tree flanked boulevards add to a chilled-out vibe (relatively speaking—we’re still in Japan!).

 Even better, most of Kochi’s sights can be seen for not much money.
 Here’s a quick look at what to see, do and eat in Kochi.